Gentrifeye

 Solution

-Through user research, community input, and iterative design, I created Gentrifeye—a platform that empowers City Heights residents to advocate for their neighborhoods, share stories, support local businesses, and stay informed on urgent local developments.
-Rooted in community needs, Gentrifeye blends UX strategy with grassroots advocacy to preserve cultural identity through collective resistance.
-While it began in City Heights, the platform is designed to scale—supporting communities nationwide in reclaiming and shaping narratives that authentically reflect who they are.
+Through user research, community input, and iterative design, I created a platform that empowers residents to advocate for their neighborhoods.
+By sharing personal stories and staying informed on urgent local developments, locals can both reclaim and shape the narratives that authentically reflect who they are.

 preview of final mobile Screens